DrainDrinkDream/ChatHLS/README.md

 ## ICCAD 2025/
 ChatHLS: Double-Blind Review Repo
 All code will be public after review.
-The test data of the experiment is stored under Double-Blind-Experiments-Data, saved in .xlsx format, which can be downloaded and then viewed.
+The test data of the experiment is stored under Double-Blind-Experiments-Data, saved in .csv format.